NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ### Line of Bearing

-**Bearing** is the angle measured in degrees, in a clockwise direction from the north line.
-A **line of bearing** is the line drawn from a starting point in the direction of the **bearing** or azimuth for the selected distance.
+A **line of bearing** is the line drawn from a starting point in the direction of the **asimuth** or **bearing** for the specified distance.
 The line of bearing uses geodesic math to find the shortest path and is accurate along the Earth's surface.

+* **Azimuth/bearing** is the angle measured in degrees, in a clockwise direction from the north line.
+* **Distance** - The line will be drawn from the originating point plus the offset in the **azimuth** direction until it reaches this distance from the origin.
+* **Line offset from origin** - In some instances you may only be interested in distances away from the point of origin.
+This parameter allows the user to start the line at some offset distance from the origin.
+* **Distance units** - The unit of distance measurements of the above parameters.

+### Points Along a Bearing

+A **line of bearing** is the line drawn from a starting point in the direction of the **azimuth** or **bearing** for the specified distance.
+The line of bearing uses geodesic math to find the shortest path and is accurate along the Earth's surface.
+In this algoirthm rather than drawing a line, equally spaced points are created along the line.

+* **Azimuth/bearing** - This is the angle measured in degrees, in a clockwise direction from the north line.
+* **Distance** - This is the distance in which points will be drawn.
+* **Distance from origin to the first point** - In some instances you may only be interested in distances away from the point of origin.
+This parameter allows the user to start the points at some offset distance from the origin.
+* **Distance between points** - This is the stepping distance between rendered points.
+The value must be greater than 0.
+* **Distance units** - The unit of distance measurements of the above parameters.

 ### Pie Wedge